A Parameter-Free Tour of the Binary Black Hole Population: Strongly-Parametrized Models

 In the main text, we studied the distributions of black hole masses (Sect.~\ref{sec:masses}), spins (Sects.~\ref{sec:spins} and~\ref{sec:effective-spins}), and redshifts (Sect.~\ref{sec:redshifts}), modeling each set of distributions in turn as autoregressive processes.
 To accurately measure the population distribution of any one parameter, it is generally necessary to simultaneously fit for the distributions of other parameters.
 Therefore, wherever we focused on modeling a specific subset of parameters using autoregressive models, we concurrently fit the remaining parameters using simple strongly-parametrized models.
 The priors used for each of the following models are given in Table~\ref{tab:param-priors}.

-Our parametric mass model assumes that primary masses are drawn from a mixture between a power-law and a Gaussian peak, with possible tapering at low and high masses.
+Our parametric mass model assumes that primary masses are drawn from a mixture between a power law and a Gaussian peak, with possible tapering at low and high masses.
 This is a variant of the \textsc{Power Law+Peak} model first defined in Ref.~\cite{Talbot2018} and used in depth in Refs.~\cite{O3a-pop,O3b-pop}.
-Specifically, define
+Specifically, we define

 to be the superposition of a power law and Gaussian; the former is normalized between $2\,M_\odot \leq m_1 \leq 100\,M_\odot$ with spectral index $\lambda$, while the latter is centered at mean $\mu_m$ with standard deviation $\sigma_m$.
 The parameter $f_p$ controls the relative contribution of each component.
 Our complete primary mass distribution is of the shape